Tom Morello hails Zack de la Rocha as "the greatest frontman of all time"

 “In my opinion, [Zack is] the greatest frontman of all time,” Morello said.
 “He’s the punk rock James Brown.
 There’s no one in the history of Western music that has the sort of the totality of spiritual commitment onstage and in the studio as that guy.”

-He continued: “And it’s matched with a brilliant intellect, and he’s a tremendous musician as well, and it’s really an unbelievable combination just, feel fortunate to be in a band with him.”
+He continued: “And it’s matched with a brilliant intellect, and he’s a tremendous musician as well, and it’s really an unbelievable combination.
+[I] just feel fortunate to be in a band with him.”

 Elsewhere, Morello hailed his late Audioslave frontman Chris Cornell‘s “ability to craft beautiful and ferocious melody out of the ether”.